Layalchristine24/Layalchristine24.github.io/content/blog/202303_openxlsx/index.md

 Then, write the options in the new worksheet with [`writeData()`](https://ycphs.github.io/openxlsx/reference/writeData.html).

 Finally, add the drop-down values to all the cells of your column with [`dataValidation()`](https://ycphs.github.io/openxlsx/reference/dataValidation.html).
+We will use the following arguments:

+- `operator` should be `equal` (but can also be oignored);

+- `type` should be `list` as we want a drop-down list;

+- `value` should refer to the cells coordinates of the worksheet where you saved your options, i.e. `'drop-down-values'!$A$1:$A$5`.

 Do not worry about the warning message but make sure it works for your workbook (see [stackoverflow](https://stackoverflow.com/questions/72278966/data-validation-warning-message-with-openxlsx-package-in-r-sprintf)).

 ``` r
 #--- add drop-down values to size --------------------------------------------